IBM/migrate-app-to-openshift-using-ta/README.md

 * Dockerfile
 * Operator Resources

-Download the zip / bundle locally
+Download the zip file locally.

 ### 6.3 Add sources to the migration bundle